KarthikKankatala/Movie-RecApp/README.md

 Like: If you like a movie, it will influence future recommendations to include similar movies.
 Dislike: If you dislike a movie, similar movies will be excluded from future recommendations.

 Dropdown Lists:

 Liked Movies: View all movies you have liked in a dropdown list.
 Disliked Movies: View all movies you have disliked in a separate dropdown list.

+Usage:

+Launch the application.
+Browse through the recommended movies.
+Use the like and dislike buttons to provide feedback.
+Check your liked and disliked movies in the respective dropdown lists.